 Letdown is a conditioned response, which means your brain tells your milk to let down when your body senses things that normally precede breastfeeding.
 For a nursing mom, that could be a crying baby or baby’s touch.
 For a pumping mom, it could be the sound of her breast pump.

-If you’re nursing and are struggling to get letdowns, the issue could be that that sensory input isn’t there.
-A few things that you can try:
+If you’re struggling to get letdowns, the issue could be that that sensory input isn’t there.
+Below are a few things that you can try.

-- Try vibration.
 You can see if using an electric toothbrush (or whatever you have in your house that vibrates) on your breasts helps you get a letdown faster.
 If that works, you may want to invest in a lactation massager.
-I recommend the lactation massagers by LaVie.

 (*Note: LaVie makes two lactation massagers – a smaller one with just vibration and a warming massager that has heat AND vibration.
 They are both super helpful – use the code EPUMP on their website for 10% off!)